rumlingd/mobius_on-premise_doc/source/landing_page.rst

 * Keywording module: Tag images with more than 5000 general keywords
 * Aesthetics module: Estimate image aesthetics (based on data from professional curators)
-* Customization module: Add custom keywords and/or style allowing everyone to retrain our models to fit to specific needs
+* Customization module: Test already retrained models fit to your specific needs
-* Similarity Search: Find similar looking images by providing a reference image
+* Similarity Search: Find similar looking images in an open database by providing a reference image

 |mobvis_video| currently contains the following modules: